ShaishavGandhi/fab/README.md

 ```

 ### Initialization
-Get started by checking on your differentials
+Get started by getting a summary of what you should be focusing on.
 ```
-fab diffs
+fab summary
 ```
 When you execute this the first time, Fab will ask you for two main things.
 1. The URL for where your Phabricator instance is hosted.